 - Known to the employer but not adequately addressed

-According to the EEOC, workplace harassment becomes unlawful when “enduring the offensive conduct becomes a condition of continued employment”.
-A complainant does not have to prove there was a threat of firing, negative performance reviews or withheld assignments.
+According to the EEOC, workplace harassment becomes unlawful when “enduring the offensive conduct becomes a condition of continued employment.”
+It’s also important to note that the complainant does not have to prove there was a threat of firing, negative performance reviews or withheld assignments.

-A hostile environment in the workplace may look or sound like any mix of discriminatory or inappropriate behavior.
-Some examples of conduct that may constitute a hostile work environment include:
+Did you know that a hostile environment in the workplace can be the result of any mix of discriminatory or inappropriate behavior?
+Here are some common conduct examples of a hostile work environment:

 - Offensive, discriminatory or racist jokes